 Chickenpox and shingles are caused by herpes viruses.
 During delivery, these viruses can be spread to the fetus and cause severe illness.
 The virus can also cause pneumonia, which is occasionally severe, in the woman.

-Knowing about and dealing with such factors before pregnancy may help reduce the risk of problems during pregnancy (see Pregnancy at High-Risk: Risk Factors Present Before Pregnancy).
+Knowing about and dealing with such factors before pregnancy may help reduce the risk of problems during pregnancy (see see High-Risk Pregnancy).
 In addition, the woman can discuss her diet and her social, emotional, and medical concerns with the doctor.

 After pregnancy is confirmed, the woman should have a physical examination, preferably between 6 and 8 weeks of pregnancy.
 At this time, the length of the pregnancy can be estimated and the date of delivery can be predicted as accurately as possible.